karlloic/mlp-automl/README.md

 `pip install -r requirements.txt`

 ## Run web service
+- Input data files can be found in the dir: `sample_data`
 - Make sure the package `gunicorn' is installed
 - Navigate to root directory
 - Start the webservice with `gunicorn automl:app`